PikaDude/Discord-Bots-FAQ/README.md

 ## How do I invite my bot / How do I make an Invite URL / How do I add my bot to my server?
 The simplest URL is as follows, replace `REPLACEME` with your bots client ID found on your bots application page.
 If you do not know what that is, I suggest you read `How do I make a Discord Bot?`, specifically step 3.
 `https://discordapp.com/oauth2/authorize?client_id=REPLACEME&scope=bot`

-## Ew!
-An NSFW channel!
-How can I hide it?
-Type `%roleme No NSFW` to hide it.
-Type it again to show it.

-## Something something Discord Bot List
-This isn't Discord Bot List.
-We do things differently here (for the better usually).

-## Why is everyone rude to me?
-If you do not have a bot developer role, people normally assume that you have no idea what you're doing and you just want to cheese your way into getting the Bot Developer role.
-Typically, people will not bully you when you join, but if you start asking questions such as questions listed on here, or you say something dumb or you do the wrong thing, people will get annoyed.
-Trust me, we're all like broken records at this point repeating the process of how to make a bot for the millionth time.
-We may make bots but in the end, we're only human.

-## Is posting invite links allowed?
-No. No. No. No. No. No. No. No. Also no. Do not even try.

-## I got banned for something that wasn't against the rules.
-There's a high chance that what you did was definitely against the rules.
-Whilst the rules are not explicitly stated, a general rule of "common sense" is in place.
-If you break a rule that does not fall under this category, people will warn you about it before taking action.

 # Feel free to contribute to this and add anything else that may seem important.